 The Santander UK group enters into transactions in the normal course of business by which it transfers recognised financial assets directly to third parties or to structured entities.
 These transfers may give rise to the full or partial derecognition of those financial assets.
-Transferred financial assets that do not qualify for derecognition consist of (i) securities held by counterparties as collateral under repurchase agreements, (ii) securities lent under securities lending agreements, and (iii) loans that have been securities lending transactions is secured borrowings, the asset collateral continues to be recognised in full and the related liability reflecting the Santander UK group's obligation to repurchase the transferred assets for a fixed price at a future date is recognised in deposits from banks or customers, as appropriate.
+Transferred financial assets that do not qualify for derecognition consist of (i) securities held by counterparties as collateral under repurchase agreements, (ii) securities lent under securities lending agreements, and (iii) loans that have been securities under arrangements by which the Santander UK group retains a continuing involvement in such transferred assets.
+As the substance of the sale and repurchase and securities lending transactions is secured borrowings, the asset collateral continues to be recognised in full and the related liability reflecting the Santander UK group's obligation to repurchase the transferred assets for a fixed price at a future date is recognised in deposits from banks or customers, as appropriate.
 As a result of these transactions, the Santander UK group is unable to use, sell or pledge the transferred assets for the duration of the transaction.
 The Santander UK group remains exposed to interest rate risk and credit risk on these pledged instruments.
 The counterparty's recourse is not limited to the transferred assets.